EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#3:-Which-Event-ID-Noises-Up-Your-Logs-(and-Who’s-Causing-It)?.md

 <br/><br/>

 # 🎁 Wrap-Up & Final Thoughts

-Two simple queries.
-One powerful insight loop:
+Two focused queries.
+One powerful feedback loop:
-- Find the loudest Event ID
+- Identify the loudest Event ID
-- See which accounts or devices are driving it
+- Pinpoint the accounts or devices generating it
-- Adjust collection, alerting, or investigation focus accordingly
+- Tune collection, alerting, or investigations with intent — not guesswork

 > _**Cost visibility** tells you where your **money goes. 💸** Noise analysis tells you where your **attention should go 👀**._

-When you combine both, you build a **leaner, clearer, more effective SOC.**
+When you bring those together, _you stop reacting to volume and start engineering a **leaner, clearer, more effective SOC** — one that prioritizes signal over chaos._

+But here’s the next evolution: _knowing what’s loud is only half the battle._

+In **KQL Toolbox #4**, we take the next step and ask the question every SOC eventually faces:
+_“What changed?” 📈⚠️_

+You’ll learn how to spot sudden deltas in log volume and cost, catch misconfigurations early, and surface the exact data sources responsible for unexpected spikes — _before they blow up your budget or your alert queue. 🤑_

 <br/>

-### 👉 Stay curious, stay efficient, and keep those logs both loud and useful. 📊🔍💪
+👉 Stay curious, stay efficient, and keep your signals intentional, actionable, and under control. 😼🥷🔊

 <br/><br/>